Parties with a Twist of Murder!

 Any queries, please contact us by email or phone.
 We're always happy to help.

-Your host duties, such as they are, are indicated in everybody's party booklet so you don't need to keep referring to your host instructions.
+Your host duties on the night, such as they are, are indicated in everybody's party booklet so you don't need to keep referring to your host instructions.

 Step 1 Decide a Theme and Agree a Date